liveahero-wiki/liveahero-wiki.github.io/guide/skill_manual.md

 This new equipment skills use the same slot and equipped in the same way as the usual passive skills from sidekick.

-As of now there is only two kinds of skill manuals available from the event shop (Space Taxi Chaser event) which is:
+As of now there is only two kinds of skill manuals, you can get it from shop exchange of biweekly challenge simulator, which is:

 - {% include item-icon.html id=65 %} Second attack skill manual
   - Grants the hero a passive skill "Second Attack"